wooster0/yayagram/README.md

 - Try to avoid guesssing and play it safe!
 Guessing can come back later to bite you.
 Guessing is `unsafe`.
 - Don't forget to cross out cells that you are sure won't be filled.
   This helps immensely at ruling out possibilities.
+- If you want a new random grid, drag the litle resize icon in the grid's bottom right, next to the progress bar, to the size you want.
 - Be careful about accidentally pasting in your clipboard data.
 Some terminals paste with the press of a mouse button.
   If the data contains `'c'` for instance, the grid will be cleared because it's recognized as the `C` key being pressed.
   This clear can be undone using the `A` key of course, but it may be confusing.